esp-rs/std-training/book/src/04_4_2_interrupts.md

-# Random LED color on pushing a button
+# Random LED Color on Pushing a Button

 ✅ Modify the code so the RGB LED light changes to a different random color upon each button press.
-The LED should not go out or change color if the button is not pressed for some time.
+The LED shouldn't go out or change color if the button isn't pressed for some time.

 Continue by adding to your previous solution or the code from `advanced/button-interrupt/src/main.rs`.